koalalorenzo/blog/content/posts/202404-shortcuts-spoons-reminder/index.md

 ---
 I have always been a person that organizes his day and tasks, and I have grown, over the years, a little bit too much obsessed about scheduling and prioritizing things to do.
-Recently I have diagnosed as neurodivergent, and I have been introduced to the Spoon Theory, to manage energy level.
+Recently I was diagnosed as neurodivergent, and I have been introduced to the Spoon Theory, to manage energy level.

-I have made an Apple Shortcut that uses the Reminders app to get stuff done based on how much energy (spoons :spoon: ) I feel like I have at the moment, and I am sharing it with you! :smile:
+I have made a shortcut for iPhone/Mac/iPad that uses the Reminders app to get stuff done based on how much energy (spoons :spoon: ) I have at the moment, and I am sharing it with you! :smile:

 <!--more-->
 TL;DR: You can [download the shortcut from here](https://www.icloud.com/shortcuts/dca360da797e4c28b1221c5b97c83b6a).

 ## A little about Spoon Theory
-If you have never heard about [The Spoon Theory](https://en.wikipedia.org/wiki/Spoon_theory), it is a metaphor created by Christine Miserandino in 2003, to describe the amount of physical or mental energy available during a day to perform tasks.
+If you havenever heard about [The Spoon Theory](https://en.wikipedia.org/wiki/Spoon_theory), it is a metaphor created by Christine Miserandino in 2003, to describe the amount of physical or mental energy available during a day to perform tasks.

-What I have learned is that you might wake up one day and have a lot of energy, or another day when you are depleted entirely.
+What I learned is that you might wake up one day and have a lot of energy, or another day when you are depleted entirely.
 Like everybody, we have things to do and those take energy.
 From cleaning my flat, to sending an email or doing something at work. :spoon: All of that takes energy, or spoons.

-I have recently started taking medications, and I have found myself in a pit of despair, laying in bed and not feeling motivated to do anything.
+I recently started taking medications, and I found myself in a pit of despair, laying in bed and not feeling motivated to do anything.
 I started my day with one or negative amount of spoons.
 This might have been caused by the medication, but a big chunk was due to the fact that I never